Charles Memorial Hamilton: Militia leader and government official

 Hamilton was appointed Senior Major General of the Florida Militia in February 1871, was postmaster of Jacksonville, Florida from July 27, 1871, to March 1, 1872, and was appointed collector of customs at Key West, Florida, in February 1872, a position from which he resigned on account of ill health.

 Death

-Hamilton died in Pine Creek Township, Clinton County, Pa. and was interred at the Jersey Shore Cemetery.
+Hamilton died in Pine Creek Township, Pennsylvania, and was interred at the Jersey Shore Cemetery.